 Summer Workshop on the Analysis of Military Operations and Strategy

-The seventeenth Summer Workshop on the Analysis of Military Operations and Strategy (SWAMOS) will be held July 7-21, 2013.
+The eighteenth Summer Workshop on the Analysis of Military Operations and Strategy (SWAMOS) will be held July 6-20, 2014.
 Students selected for the program will receive specialized instruction from experienced specialists from academic, political and military backgrounds.
 20 students will be selected to participate in the upcoming session.
 An application for the program, along with more information about the 2013 workshop, can be found in the brochure.

 Last year the program included readings, lectures, seminars, informal discussions, tactical decision games, campaign planning simulations, formal military modeling, and film showings.
 Participants were given about 850 pages of assigned reading to complete before arriving at the workshop and did 25-50 pages of additional reading each night during the workshop to prepare for the next day’s session.
 Social activities were scheduled to promote interaction and encourage professional friendships and network-building among the next generation of strategic analysts.

 Network-building activities included a reception and discussion with the faculty and graduate students of the Cornell Government Department and Reppy Center, in which Dr. Andrew Exum of the Defense Department spoke on "Doing More With Less: Strategy in the Middle East After the Arab Spring."